 If all anti-virus and anti-malware scans fail, ComboFix will probably catch and remove the nasty malware.

-Sadly, ComboFix does not work in Windows 8 and 8.1.
+Sadly, ComboFix does not work in Windows 8.1.
 See TDSSKiller and RKill instead.

 RKill is not a malware remover per se: it detects and stops malware processes and services, clears malware-related Registry entries/modifications and searches for missing digital signatures in essential system files.
 RKill will not delete files, including those related to malware.